-3. MICRO-TREMOR CHARACTERISTIC OF IMPROVED HILL GROUND
+4. MICRO-TREMOR CHARACTERISTIC OF IMPROVED HILL GROUND

-3.1 Micro-tremor measurement method
+4.1 Micro-Tremor Measurement Method

 From the wooden house damage states due to the 2001 Geiyo earthquake, a lot of tile-roof damage appears more in the fill part than the cut part of the improved hill.
-As for the feature of the damage, the 2001 Geiyo earthquake ground motion is predominant in the short period component and the earthquake power has not so severe.
+As for the feature of the damage, the 2001 Geiyo earthquake ground motion is predominant in the short period component and the shaking power has not so severe.
 Knowing the vibration characteristic of the ground and the relation to wooden house damage is very important for the damage reduction in urban area for the future.
 Then, the micro-tremor measurement of the ground was executed.
-Figure 3 shows the micro-tremor measurement locations selected 24 points in Ajina area crossing the fill and cut ground.
-The measurement was executed at (a) 9 places on the cut ground, (b) 2 places on the ground near boundary area between the fill and the cut, and (c) 13 places on the fill.
+The 24 micro-tremor measurement spots were selected in Ajina area crossing the fill and cut ground.
+The measurement was executed at (a) 9 spots on the cut ground, (b) 2 spots on the ground near boundary area between the fill and the cut, and (c) 13 spots on the fill.

-The equipment used to the micro-tremor measurement is small size velocity meters of electromagnetic moving coil type [made by Tokyo Sokushin Co., Ltd SM-121 (horizontal motion), and SM-122 (vertical motion); natural period for 2.0 seconds; measurement frequency 0.5Hz-50Hz].
+The equipment used to the micro-tremor measurement is small size velocity meters of electromagnetic moving coil type [made by Tokyo Sokushin Co., Ltd SM-121 (horizontal motion), and SM-122 (vertical motion); natural period for 2.0 seconds; measurable frequency 0.5Hz-50Hz].
 Two kinds of micro-tremor measurement records (velocity and displacement) can be selected and recorded.
 After recording the calibration voltage for 10-15 seconds at beginning of the measurement, the data were collected continuously during about five minutes at 0.01 seconds sampling interval.
-In the data analysis, about 20 seconds (2,048 data) as shown in Fig. 4 were taken, in which the shape of waves was steady and stationary, when there was no big noise in the record among five minutes.
+In the data analysis, five sets of about 20 seconds data (2,048 data) were taken, in which the shape of waves was steady and stationary, when there was no big noise in the record.
 The power spectrum was analyzed, and in addition, a spectrum ratio of a horizontal element to the vertical element of the micro-tremor (hereafter, it is presented as an "H/V spectrum") was calculated about each record of the velocity and displacement.